grepdisc/kindfools/_pages/writeon.md

 - Thursday, November 13th WRITE ON at Chicory House
 - Thursday, November 20th WRITE ON at King Urban Life Center
 - Tuesday, December 9th WRITE ON on Zoom.
+- Thursday, December 18th WRITE ON at the Frank E. Merriweather Library